-8.1.6 Private Open Space and Landscaping
+8.1.5 Private Open Space and Landscaping

-.1 The preferred location of the private open space nominated in Table 1 for each lot type other than traditional and dress circle lots is shown on the Sector Plan Map, although other locations within each lot are acceptable having regard to the natural features of the lot, desirable northerly orientation, view opportunities, housing layout, privacy considerations and the influence of neighbouring buildings or open space.

-- .2 Major private open space is to have a maximum gradient of 1 in 10. - .3 All private open space is to be designed to ensure useability, e.g. as entry courts, outdoor living areas or for service use as appropriate. - .4 Landscape planting is to be provided, wherever practicable, to soften the appearance and give scale to dwellings and fences. - .5 For that part of a lot not utilised for buildings, driveways and parking (ie. the balance area), the use of permeable or absorbent finishes, eg. grass, planting or garden beds, is to be maximised.
-A minimum of 25% of the total lot area is to be absorbent landscaping.
-This requirement is of particular importance in the building setback areas of the lot. - .6 The front yard of the lot is to be landscaped by way of the planting of trees, hedges, shrubs, grass, gardens or other forms of landscape embellishment, whether or not there is also provided pathways, driveways or privacy fences.
+- .1 The preferred location of the private open space nominated in Table 1 for each lot type other than Premium Traditional and Dress Circle lots is shown on the Sector Plan Map, although other locations within each lot are acceptable having regard to the natural features of the lot, desirable northerly orientation, view opportunities, housing layout, privacy considerations and the influence of neighbouring buildings or open space. - .2 Major private open space is to have a maximum gradient of 1 in 10. - .3 All private open space is to be designed to ensure useability, e.g. entry courts, outdoor living areas or service areas must demonstrate a clear relationship to the internal living area of the dwelling. - .4 Landscaping of the front garden, or on corner blocks both the front and external side garden must include the following as a minimum at the time of planting: - 3 trees, each at a minimum of 2 metres in height, and - 5 shrubs or trees, each to a height of 1 metre, and - Garden beds mulched and edged, and